Lincoln Financial Disability Lawyer for Appeals & Lawsuits

 Our Kansas City disability lawyers have developed significant knowledge of these types of cases through years of representing disabled workers in disability appeals.
 We use the facts of your case to build the strongest possible appeal to get you the LTD benefits that you are entitled to receive by law.

 Call the Law Office of Kevin J. McManus at 816-203-0143 to learn more about long-term disability appeals.
-Let us review your denial letter free of charge and develop a strategy for dealing with a denial of your LTD claim.
+We will review your denial letter free of charge and develop a strategy for handling the denial of your LTD claim and reinstating your benefits.